 Amey is responsible for the maintenance of 2.9 million metres2 of road side verges in Sheffield as part of the ‘Streets Ahead’ contract.
 Most of these verges are areas of regularly mown grass, but they also include some rural verges, shrubs and small patches of green space.
 The ‘Streets Ahead’ contract is very specific about how these verges should be managed with a focus on the frequency of the mowing cycle and the height of the grass sward; however, over the last few years, The Sheffield Living Highways Project partners looked at whether changes to the way the verges are managed, such as leaving it to grow longer, replacing some grassed areas with wildflowers, and introducing native hedgerows or trees, could increase the biodiversity value of these habitats.

 In 2016 and 2017 a mowing trial was conducted on 17 urban roads in Sheffield.
 On one side of each road, mowing proceeded as normal (every 3-4 weeks) but was reduced by half on the other side of the road (every 6-8 weeks) during the entire mowing season (April – October).
 Grass cuttings were left on grass verges after mowing took place.
 Plant and insect surveys were conducted by the University of Sheffield on these trial roads to measure the impact on biodiversity.
 Roads were a mix of residential streets and non-residential key transport links.
 The mowing trial was communicated to the public through a press release, signs on lamp posts and leaflets delivered to every house on the mowing trial roads.
 Research also examined the public perception of the mowing trial;

-Shrewsbury Road/ South Street, near the back entrance to the city’s main train station, was one of the first verges to benefit initially after the Living Highways project worked with the Sheffield 20s and 30s Walking Group to sow wildflower seeds on a verge in the area.
+Near the back entrance to the city’s main train station, was one of the first verges to benefit initially after the Living Highways project worked with the Sheffield 20s and 30s Walking Group to sow wildflower seeds on a verge in the area.
 The results were spectacular, with a host of poppies taking hold and transforming the character of the street.
 The Trust would like to thank the Walking Group who obtained the seed from GrowWild.
 The species composition is changing over time as annual species that were present in the first year are no longer flowering, but in 2019 the site still supported 35 herb species and 12 grass species.

 Reduced mowing in some urban areas

 In 2018, Amey (outside of the partnership project) implemented plans to conduct one annual grass cut in late summer on 20% of the urban road verge network.
 This resulted in swathes of dandelions flowering and setting seed in addition to localised displays of cowslips, cuckoo flower and cats-ear during the spring.
-However the visual appeal and diversity of the majority of verges reduced during the summer as a result of the fertility and productivity of the majority of sites, leading to some complaints to Streets Ahead.
+However, the visual appeal and diversity of the majority of verges reduced during the summer as a result of the fertility and productivity of the majority of sites, leading to some complaints to Streets Ahead.
 The results of this ‘one cut a year’ approach suggest that high soil fertility will limit the capacity of many urban verges to support biodiverse swards and that at least one additional cut may be required for wide-ranging public acceptance.
 The experience of 2018 also confirms the earlier research that public education is critical to the long-term success of altered road verge management in a city context.
 Therefore, the final consideration when selecting verges is the level and costs of public relations work that would need to be undertaken.

 - In September 2019 we helped to organise a national Road Verge Management Symposium with partners Butterfly Conservation and Natural England, the proceedings of which can be found here.

 - For information on our engagement with the ‘Streets Ahead’ project, see here.